realjf/goframe/README.md

 # goframe
-a framework of go language
+a web framework of go language